eclipse-archived/ceylon-lang.org/documentation/1.3/tour/initialization.md

   initialized, but
 - may only be called from the `extends` clause of another constructor of the same class, and,
-- therefor, may not be declared `shared`.
+- therefore, may not be declared `shared`.

 Partial constructors must be annotated `abstract`: